-Most people are content to see Siena on a day trip (it's just 35 miles south of Florence), but it's worth a longer visit.
-Florence may have the big-time museums, but Siena was made for strolling.
-Staying at a little family-run inn in the old town center, I feel like an honorary Sienese.
+Most tourists are content to see Siena on a day trip, as it's just 35 miles south of Florence and its big-time museums.
+But with its cascading narrow lanes, fine central piazza, and proud sense of self, strollable Siena is easily worth a longer visit.
+By staying at a little family-run inn in the old town center, rather than careening in for a rushed midday visit, I feel like an honorary Sienese.

 Five hundred years ago, Italy was the center of humanism.
 Today, the self-assured Sienese remember their centuries-old accomplishments with pride.
 In the 1300s, Siena was one of Europe's largest cities and a major military force, in a class with Florence, Venice, and Genoa.
 But weakened by a disastrous plague and conquered by her Florentine rivals, Siena became a backwater for six centuries.

-Most Italian cities have a church on their main square, but the Campo gathers around Siena's city hall, symbol of rational government, and a 330-foot municipal tower (open for climbers).
+Most Italian cities have a church on their main square, but Il Campo gathers around Siena's city hall, symbol of rational government, and a tall municipal tower (open for climbers).
 If it's true that a society builds its tallest towers to its greatest gods, then Siena worships secular effectiveness more than it trusts in God.

-If the Campo is the heart of Siena, the Duomo (or cathedral) is its soul.
+If Il Campo is the heart of Siena, the Duomo (cathedral) is its soul.
 Sitting atop Siena's highest point and visible for miles around, the white and dark-green striped church is as over-the-top as Gothic gets.
 Inside and out, it's lavished with statues and mosaics.
 The heads of 172 popes peer down on all those who enter.

 Great art, including Michelangelo statues and Bernini sculptures, fills the church interior.
 Nicola Pisano carved the wonderful marble pulpit in 1268.
 It's crowded with delicate Gothic storytelling — get up close to study the scenes from the life of Christ and the Last Judgment.

-Hiding between the Duomo and the Campo are intriguing back streets, lined with colorful flags and studded with iron rings for tethering horses.
-Those flags represent the city's neighborhood associations (or contrade), whose fierce loyalties are on vivid display twice each summer during the Palio, a wild bareback horse race around the Campo (held July 2 and Aug.
-16 every year; don't show up without a hotel reservation if you hope to stay overnight).
+Hiding between the Duomo and Il Campo are intriguing back streets, lined with colorful flags and studded with iron rings for tethering horses.
+Those flags represent the city's contrade (neighborhood associations), whose fierce loyalties are on vivid display twice each summer during the Palio, a wild bareback horse race around Il Campo (held July 2 and August 16 every year; don't show up without a hotel reservation if you hope to stay overnight).

 Because Siena's steep lanes go in anything but a straight line, it's easy to get lost — but there's no rush to get found.
 As you wander, you'll be tempted by Sienese specialties in the shops along the way: gourmet pasta, vintage Chianti, boar prosciutto, extra virgin olive oil, and panforte.